patternfly/patternfly-org/packages/v4/src/content/design-guidelines/content/writing-design-documentation.md

 - Direct language and sentence structure.
 - Full words to introduce examples, instead of their abbreviations ("for example" instead of "e.g."), as seen on our [terms list](/ux-writing/terminology/).
 - Descriptive hyperlinks (not "click here").
-Descriptive language instead of directional language (up, down, left, right) to refer to elements in your document.
+- Descriptive language instead of directional language (up, down, left, right) to refer to elements in your document.

 ## Design guidelines template

-Use this template asa guide to structure your document.
+Use this template as a guide to structure your document.
 Depending on your content, you might have different sections and headings.

 ### Design guideline name